-- G 3.1.1 'Pre-appointment' tests are required by the OPE NTSN as part of the medical assessment of staff appointed to posts involving safety-critical tasks.
-Such tests occur: - a) Before staff first undertake safety-critical tasks; and - b) As part of a periodic age-related medical assessment.
+G 3.1.1 The OPE NTSN requires drugs and alcohol tests as part of the medical assessment of staff appointed to posts involving safety-critical tasks before staff first undertake safety-critical tasks.
+In addition, tests may be required as part of a periodic agerelated medical assessment when indicated by a medical advisor.